Loan Default in Australia: Meaning, Consequences & Best Tips

 Can you get a loan with a default?

-It may be possible, depending on factors such as the age of the default and your current financial situation.
+Approval may still be possible in some cases, depending on factors such as the age of the default, repayment history, and the lender’s assessment criteria.

 What’s the difference between late payment and default?